military schools in texas

 • Official Website: https://www.smabears.org/

-San Marcos Academy (SMA) is a coed college prep school that is sandwiched nearly halfway between Austin and San Antonio.
+San Marcos Academy (SMA) is a coed elementary and college prep school that is sandwiched nearly halfway between Austin and San Antonio.

 The private, Christian military school was previously known as the San Marcos Baptist Academy.